 - Actively seek out student input and feedback, and then honor their ideas by integrating them into the project.
 By gathering input from students and then incorporating their ideas, you elevate student voice, which will increase engagement.
 When you use feedback to inform decisions and practices, it can help students feel that their voice has meaning and is important.
 Below are several strategies for gathering student input:

-- Create a safe and culturally responsive classroom that encourages students to take risks.
+- Create a safe classroom that encourages students to take risks.
 Students have diverse perspectives, needs, and interests.
 Creating opportunities and an environment where all students, but especially traditionally disempowered students, are able to feel empowered to share their voice will positively impact change and create more opportunities for learning to be student-centered.
-Below are some strategies and resources to help you get started and create a safe and culturally responsive classroom:
+Below are some strategies and resources to help you get started and create a safe classroom:

 - Teach and encourage respectful discourse and argument.